JamesPrescott/rubroxy/README.md

 proxy.start_server
 ```

-You can also filter by `host`, so if you want to only alter headers from a test environment:
+You can also filter by `host`, so if you want to alter a response from a test environment as an example:

 ```
 handler = proc do |req, res|